Heet79908/elec/README.md

-# This repo contains code for arduino
+# This repo contains code for arduino in code.c file